 AHHH, I’m feeling so lost!
 For so many reasons, I decided last night I needed to take a break from my phone.
 So this morning, after my alarm (on my phone) went off, I turned off my phone.
 Now when I planned this all in my head last night, I figured I could go until sometime on Sunday without it.
 I mean common it’s not like I’ll die without my phone right.
 But as the morning has gone on, it’s become clearer to me how much I depend on my phone.
 Not only that, but also I’ve become aware of a few other life altering facts which I’ll touch on later.

 Next, I thought through the fact if I turn off my phone, how will anyone be able to get ahold of me?
 And that’s when it hit me.
 Hard.
 And painfully.
 Apart from less than a handful of people, three to be exact, no one normally calls me first.
 Which is annoying to be honest.
-I am always the first to call/text someone.
+I am always the first to call/text someone to check in on them.
 The first to reach out and invite a friend out/over.
 But then I thought harder about it.
 Why?
 Why don’t any of my “friends” call me?
 Am I a good friend.
-I am trustworthy, smart, funny, compassionate, non-judgemental etc. Like literally I’m amazing to be around.
+I am trustworthy, smart, funny, compassionate, non-judgemental etc. Like literally the more I think about I’m amazing to be around, and would kill to have a friend like me.
 So what is going on that no one calls me?
 And how have I not noticed this until now?
 Friendship should work both ways.
 Give and take.
 So by keeping my phone off this weekend, it gives me an opportunity to back off, and see if anyone does reach out first.
 It will really give me a clear picture of my “friends.”
 And maybe there might need to be a little (or a lot) of rearranging in my life as a result.

 Then, to top it all off, I went to make my daily coffee this AM, and that all went to shit to.
 Last Friday, I traded coffee makers with my sister R. She had recently mentioned how she really wanted a Keurig and so since it really didn’t matter to me what machine I had, I traded my barely used Keurig for her 5 year-old Tassimo.
 I just wanted her to be happy (see, good friend attribute), and like I said, coffee is coffee, and it didn’t matter to me what machine I use.
 Weellllll.
 Here I am eating my words because her machine makes poop in a mug.
 No matter what I do the sludge it produces is nasty.
 But this morning I really wanted a coffee so I decided I would suck it up and make do.
 So I poured myself a cup, and went for my creamer and that’s when I noticed I was out.
 So I figured, nope I’m not drinking this excuse for coffee without cream, I’ll just stop at Starbucks today.
 But being the brilliant human that I am, after INTENTIONALLY leaving my phone at home, remembered that since I use my app to pay, I was outta luck coffee wise today.